 When the phone power is off, you can long press key to turn it on.
-The phone beeps and a welcome animation will appear on the screen.
+The phone beeps with a piece of music and a welcome animation will appear on the screen.
 After the phone is turned on, it will start searching for the network to use.